dmbrownlee/demo/networkplus/labfiles/lab01-1/README.md

 ## Wireshark

-Go ahead and start Wireshark.
-Upon loading, you should see all the network interfaces that you're able to capture internet traffic on.
-Hovering over each interface will display some key information about that interface.
-To start caputing, simply double click on that interface.
-After caputing the required packets, hit the red square on the left side of the Wireshark tool bar.
+Wireshark is a free and open-source packet analyzer, which is widely used for network troubleshooting, analysis, and communications protocol development.

 ## Hands-on Practice
 1. First open Wireshark.
-If you're unable to find Wireshark on the Dock, then press 'CMD + Spacebar' to load Spotlight, and search for Wireshark.
+If you're unable to find Wireshark on the Dock located at the bottom of your Macs screen, then press 'CMD + Spacebar' to load Spotlight, and search for Wireshark.
-2. Now that Wireshark has loaded, select the 'Open a caputre file' in the top left corner, highlighted in the follow image, and nagivate through the lab 1 packet capture file:
+2. Now that Wireshark has loaded, select the 'Open a caputre file' in the top left corner, highlighted in the follow image, and nagivate through the lab 1 packet capture file.
+This file should be found at '/Users/[USERNAME]/demo/networkplus/labfiles/lab01-1/Lab 1 Packet Capture.pcapng':
 ![lab01-01 Wireshark](lab01-1_wireshark_loading_pcap.png)
 3. Look online to find a filter so that you only view the HTTP GET request traffic in this packet capture.
 You will be able to find a filter at the bottom of the lab, however try to search for one.
 Enter the filter into the search bar at the top of Wireshark, and highlighted in this iamge:
 ![lsb01-1 Wireshark Filter](lab01-1_wireshark_filterbox.png)